Strategic Hiring is crucial. Read why in our latest report.

 What Are Interpersonal Skills?

+A Capterra poll shows that 77% of managers consider interpersonal skills to be very important when hiring.
 Your interpersonal skills reflect your ability to interact with other people, communicate effectively, and navigate social situations.
 They include your personality traits, coping strategies, and non-verbal cues that you use when communicating with others.

 In personal relationships, the better your interpersonal skills are, the deeper your relationships become.
 In professional settings, your interpersonal skills influence your ability to find and retain jobs, earn promotions, and collaborate with coworkers.
+These skills include active listening, empathy, and adaptability.
+Let’s explore some specific examples.

 Grow your team with confidence